geshan/geshan.github.com/posts/2022-08-30-what-do-tech-recruiters-look-for-part-03.md

 Eli Gündüz has been working as a tech recruiter for almost 10 years now.
 He has been working for Atlassian for the past 7 months.
 Atlassian is the only publicly listed tech unicorn from Sydney and if you don’t know Atlassian you surely love to hate Jira :).

-Eli has helped over 400 people find tech jobs that are not better paying but also well-balanced and fulfilling as per his [LinkedIn](https://au.linkedin.com/in/eligunduz) profile.
+Eli has helped over 400 people find tech jobs that are not just better paying but also well-balanced and fulfilling as per his [LinkedIn](https://au.linkedin.com/in/eligunduz) profile.
 Fun fact from his Linkedin page, he did kickboxing for 9 years.

 > At the time of writing Atlassian has more than 90 [openings](https://www.atlassian.com/company/careers/all-jobs?team=&location=Australia&search=) in Sydney/Australia and 40+ of them are Engineering, IT, PM and SRE roles.